 When dealing with basic attributes there’s not a direct relationship between the degree of achievement and customers satisfaction.
 When basic attributes are achieved your customer won’t be particularly satisfied, as he assumes it goes without saying.
 But when you leave out a basic attribute it doesn’t matter how well you otherwise perform or delight, the entire customer experience is broken.
 In this sense, it is difficult to actively use basic attributes as a competitive advantage, but if you fail it will put your company at a severe competitive disadvantage.

 Performance attributes are features where there is a direct correlation between the degree of achievement and customer satisfaction.
-As a consequence companies tend to compete on these attributes, differentiating their product by spending more (or less) than their competitors on certain performance attributes.
+As a consequence companies perform a UX competitive analysis, differentiating their product by spending more (or less) than their competitors on certain performance attributes.

 Examples of performance attributes are: